Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-creating-our-first-database-table.md

 });
 ```

-This will create a table called `books` that has the following fields.
+This will create a table called `books` with the following fields.

 - id: auto-increment field
 - title: string